PavanRangani/docs/docs/prd/philanthropy/export.md

 Based on the type of report it shows filter criteria and `DOWNLOAD` button

-Export button is available only in Organization and Payment tab.
+Export button is available only in Organization, Payment and Contribution tab.

 ### Grant Maker Status Report

--
+- Both `Contribution` and `Grant` are shown in separate table.
+- If there isn't any record available in any table, that table won't be shown.

 #### UI Requirement